dwavesystems/dwave-ocean-sdk/examples/and.rst

      token = ABC-123456789123456789123456789

-This example uses manual :term:`minor-embedding` for clearer understanding (typically you automate the process).
-Rather than hoping the target qubits are active on the selected solver, this example verifies that.
+This example uses manual :term:`minor-embedding` for clearer understanding (typically, as shown in the :ref:`max_cut` example, you automate the process).
+Rather than hoping the target qubits are active on the selected solver, as done in the :ref:`not` example, this example verifies that.
 If not all the target qubits are active, select alternative qubits from the same or another :term:`Chimera` unit cell.

 .. code-block:: python